Bicyclist Killed in Eight Mile Road Hit-and-Run in Stockton

 What Investigators and Families May Need To Confirm

-Important unanswered questions include the victim's identity, the exact crash time, whether additional vehicle debris was recovered, whether the suspect vehicle was truly an SUV or pickup, and whether any cameras captured the vehicle before or after the crash.
+Important unanswered questions include the victim's identity, the exact crash time, whether additional vehicle debris was recovered, whether the described Ford Explorer is confirmed as the suspect vehicle, and whether any cameras captured the vehicle before or after the crash.

 The official CHP collision report may later clarify the point of impact, lane position, roadway conditions, lighting, and whether the bicyclist had reflectors, lights, or other visibility equipment.
 Those details should not be guessed from early news reports.